palewire/first-django-admin/docs/index.rst

 Next, like any good database table, it needs some fields.

-If you open `the source CSV <https://github.com/ireapps/first-django-admin/blob/master/project/academy_invites_2014.csv>`_, you will see that is has only two columns: name and branch.
+If you open `the source CSV <https://github.com/dwillis/first-django-admin-umd/blob/master/project/academy_invites_2014.csv>`_, you will see that is has only two columns: name and branch.

-Django has some `fancy tricks <https://docs.djangoproject.com/en/1.10/ref/models/fields/>`_ for defining fields depending on what kind of data they hold.
+Django has some `fancy tricks <https://docs.djangoproject.com/en/4.0/ref/models/fields/>`_ for defining fields depending on what kind of data they hold.
 Now we'll use the ``CharField`` to expand our models to hold the name and branch data from our source.
 It just so happens, that CharFields have a maximum length that must always be set.
 We're going to pick a couple big numbers for that.

 .. code-block:: python
-  :emphasize-lines: 7-8
+  :emphasize-lines: 5-6

-    from __future__ import unicode_literals

     from django.db import models